 Day campers participate in various activities to get their bodies moving.
 Obstacle courses, jump roping, and running activities are introduced with the central focus of fun.

-The camp curriculum is filled with recreational games such has as castle ball, Gaga ball, scramball, capture the flag, lawn games, battleship, and parachute games.
+The camp curriculum is filled with recreational games such as castle ball, Gaga ball, scramball, capture the flag, lawn games, battleship, and parachute games.

 Counselor led activities include activities that build teamwork and collaboration among the campers in the group.
 Campers favorite team building games include pathfinder.